Skip to content

 How to Prepare for Verification

-Job candidates typically focus on their resume and answering interview questions, but the post-job offer steps can be just as important – especially if you are exaggerating anything in your resume or job history.
+Job candidates typically focus on their resume and answering interview questions, but what you do after the job offer can be just as important – especially if you are exaggerating anything in your resume or job history.

 If you have exaggerated anything on your resume or in your background, the most essential thing for you is to be over-prepared.
-This means having things ready even if they will never be used.
+This means having things ready, even if they will never be used.
 The thing to keep in mind is that most verifiers are administrators, not investigators.
-In other words, it is not their job to try to prove you are lying, rather, just to verify the information that you have provided.
+In other words, it is not their job to try to prove you are lying, but rather to verify the information that you have provided.
+It’s not in anyone’s best interest to prove you lying (neither the hiring manager nor the verification want this) – they just want to show “compliance” with hiring standards.
 If you stay “under the radar” and handle the verification properly, then the verifiers will not make it to this point.
 The best way to make everything fast and easy for the verifier is to be prepared.

 Some other considerations that you need to cover before the job offer arrives and before verification begins: